Yatta Checkout User Guide

 iat (issued at) |

-Unix timestamp of the payment transaction. |
+Unix timestamp at which the JWT was issued. |

 hash-alg |